addianto/sitodo/docs/bootcamp/day-1/init-spring.md

 ## Initialise a Local Git Repository

+Initialise the current working directory where the project was extracted as a new Git repository:

 ```shell
 git init -b main .
 ```

+Configure the local repository to use your credentials on GitHub:

 ```shell
 git config user.name "<Full Name>"
 git config user.email "<Email Address>"
 ```

+Add all files into Git and save it as a new commit:

 ```shell
 git add .